TangDier03/tangdier03.github.io/_pages/about.md

 ## Education

-- **PhD** in Mathematics, The University of Hong Kong, 2025–present.
+- **PhD** in Mathematics, the University of Hong Kong, 2025–present.
 - **BSc** in Mathematics, Jilin University (TAQ Class), 2021–2025.